danielschlaugies/download-latex-artifact/README.md

 GITHUB_USER=<repository owner>
 GITHUB_REPO=<repository name>
 FILENAME=<the file to serve>
-SECRET_KEY=<the application secret key, to sign cookies, for example an URL-safe text string>
+SECRET_KEY=<the application secret key to sign cookies, for example an URL-safe text string>
 ```
 During development, these can be stored in a `.env` file.